dbotamous/pyhook/README.md

 I'm bad at READMEs more readme coming.....

-This will run a web server for plex webhooks, and currently control hue lights when media from a certain client is played/paused/stopped.
+This will run a web server for plex webhooks.
+It will look for media.play, media.resume, media.pause, and media.stop events.
+It will then send that to IFTTT, and you can tie it into whatever home automation you chose.
+I use this with Abode to control my theater lighting, works great.

 ### Prerequisites: